-“When I think of Jehovah’s Witnesses, I recall a lifetime of bondage to a cult which I served for the first 28 yrs of my life” says Paul, who was a 3rd generation JW.
+“When I think of Jehovah’s Witnesses, I recall a lifetime of bondage to a cult which I served for the first 28 yrs of my life” says Paul, who was a third generation JW.
 “I was taught that Jehovah’s Witnesses had the only true religion.
 [They] believe everything written by the Watchtower is from God and is not to be questioned.”

 In Tammie’s case, she was “a religious zealot and looked scornfully at anyone too lazy to pursue the ‘Truth’ as we called it.”
 She adds, “I was persuasive enough to lead 5 people to the point of baptism.
 I reported a monthly average of 10 Bible studies and [gave out] hundreds of pieces of literature.
 I read and studied the organization’s materials to the extent that I was able to argue doctrine better than any elder I knew, and this by their own admission.”
 Yet, “I was desperately lonely and empty.”

-A Christian ministry evangelizing JWs notes that:
+An online Christian ministry evangelizing JWs notes that:

 “There are two types of converts.
 Those who joined this religion because it met an emotional need and those who converted because it gave them ‘answers’ to the questions they were facing in life.
 While the second group is easier to reach through logical reasoning about doctrinal inconsistencies, the first group is the most difficult to reach.”

 What attracts people to the group usually keeps them in it.
 Penni recalls, “We were at a Witness convention and a handful of opposers were picketing outside.
 One of them carried a sign that said ‘READ THE BIBLE, NOT THE WATCHTOWER.”
-This led her and David out of the cult.
+That night, they read their Bible and this eventually led the couple out of the cult.

-Tammie, had her doubts when she met true Christians “I wondered why I had been warned all my life not to read other people’s religious materials.
+Tammie, had her doubts when she met true Christians.
+“I wondered why I had been warned all my life not to read other people’s religious materials.
 I observed these people’s lives and how they really lived what they believed and I began to wonder why a God of love wanted to kill these people at Armageddon.
-Was God so cruel [to want] to destroy these people who obviously love Him, just because they were not Jehovah’s Witnesses?”
+Was God so cruel to want to destroy these people who obviously love Him, just because they were not Jehovah’s Witnesses?”

-“When I told my parents that I had accepted Christ as my Savior, my mother cried and said she would never speak to me again” recalls Tammie “They believe Satan has blinded my mind so I can’t see the Truth anymore [but] I have discovered that the Truth is not an organization or a religion; it’s a Person, it’s Jesus Christ.”
+“When I told my parents that I had accepted Christ as my Savior, my mother cried and said she would never speak to me again” recalls Tammie.
+“They believe Satan has blinded my mind so I can’t see the Truth anymore [but] I have discovered that the Truth is not an organization or a religion; it’s a Person, it’s Jesus Christ.”